-You must not have anything to eat or drink for about an hour after the procedure until the sensation in your mouth and throat has returned to normal.
+For safety, following the throat spray, you must not have anything to eat or drink for about an hour after the procedure until the sensation in your mouth and throat has returned to normal.

 It is strongly advised that your first drink after the procedure is cold and that you sip it to ensure you do not choke.
 You will be given more detailed advice about this after the procedure.